SESARLab/mfh-dl-performace-testing/thesis.md

 - Different software collection agents collect data from the rover and the on-field sensors and upload them to the Data Lake
 - A Data Lake platform to store sensor's data and supports data analysis
 - An hybrid GraphQL/REST API developed in Rust to access and consume data stored in the Data Lake platform
+- A client application to visualize raw and processed sensors data and by reading a QRcode that identifies a specific cultivation

-The implementation of the computing infrastructure involved various technological partners; TIM, the first Italian provider of fixed, mobile and cloud infrastructures, developed the 5G network and the on-field sensors.
+The implementation of the computing infrastructure involved various technological partners; TIM, the first Italian provider of fixed, mobile and cloud infrastructures, developed the 5G network, the on-field sensors, and the client application.
 Multiple departments of Università Degli Studi di Milano have been involved in the MIND Foods HUB project.
 The Dipartimento di Scienza Agrarie e Ambientale (**DISAA**) designed and implemented the rover, its sensors, and the algorithms that analyze the nutritional properties of the chosen species.
 The SEcure Service-oriented Architectures Research Lab (**SESAR** Lab) planned and implemented all software modules of the computing infrastructure: the collection agents, the GraphQL/REST API, the data model to structure sensor's data and the Data Lake platform.